 The basic source and final authority for proper form in the composition of a research paper in theological studies is The Chicago Manual of Style published by the University of Chicago Press.
-This is a rather large and expensive reference work and is available in the reference section of JKM Library, and at the LRWC.
+This is a rather large and expensive reference work and is available in the reference section of JKM Library.

 For a helpful online overview with examples from the publisher, see: www.chicagomanualofstyle.org/tools_citationguide.html